 Mr. Joseph Safra is the world’s richest banker with an estimated net worth of little over $24 billion.
 His top investments are mentioned below

 - 50% of banana grower Chiquita Brands International;

 - Major real estate holdings across the United States of America

-Mr. Peterffy, is a Hungarian-born American, who arrived in USA in 1965 without any money and has eventually built a fortune from Interactive Brokers, which he started in 1993.
+Mr. Peterffy is a Hungarian-born American, who arrived in the USA in 1965 without any money and was eventually built a fortune from Interactive Brokers, which he started in 1993.

 Today, he is estimated to have $22.5 billion in assets.
 Though he is 73, he still makes some business decisions for his company.